STAFF > Mihail Roco

 Roco is a Correspondent Member of the Swiss Academy of Engineering Sciences, an Honorary Member of the Romanian Academy, a Fellow of the American Society of Mechanical Engineers, a Fellow of the Institute of Physics, and a Fellow of the American Institute of Chemical Engineers.
 He has been co-founder and Chair of the AIChE Particle Technology Forum and of the International Multiphase Flow Council.
 He has served as editor for the Journal of Fluids Engineering and Journal of Measurement Science and Technology, and is Editor-in-Chief of the Journal of Nanoparticle Research.
 He has been a member of several research boards in Americas, Europe and Asia including the S&T Council of the International Risk Governance Council in Geneva.

 Roco was honored as recipient of the Carl Duisberg Award in Germany, "Burgers Professorship Award" in Netherlands and the "University Research Professorship" award in U.S. He was named the "Engineer of the Year" in 1999 and again in 2004 by the U.S. National Society of Professional Engineers and NSF.
 In 2002, he received the first "Best of Small Tech Awards" ("Leader of the American nanotech revolution"), and Scientific American named him in 2004 as one of top 50 technology leaders.
 He received the "Semiconductor Research Association Award for Nanoelectronics," the "ChinaNano Award" from the Chinese Academy of Sciences, "Doctor Honoris Causa" from Polytechnic University Bucharest and "Outstanding Service and Vision for Sustainable Nanotechnology" from the Sustainable Nanotechnology Organization.
 Roco is the 2005 recipient of the AIChE Forum Award "for leadership and service to the national science and engineering community through initiating and bringing to fruition the National Nanotechnology Initiative."
 He was awarded the National Materials Advancement Award from the Federation of Materials Societies at the U.S. National Press Club in 2007 "as the individual most responsible for support and investment in nanotechnology by government, industry, and academia worldwide."
-He is the first awardee of the International Union of Materials Research Societies "Global Leadership and Service Award" for "vision and dedicated leadership ...that has made major impact to all citizens around the world."
+He received the inaugural award of the International Union of Materials Research Societies "Global Leadership and Service Award" at the European Union Parliament in 2015 for "vision and dedicated leadership ...that has made major impact to all citizens around the world."